Treating cancer with hormone therapy

-- Recurrence scores: Special biomarker tests known as "genomic profiles" or "gene expression profiles" measure the risk for recurrence of ER-positive and PR-positive breast cancer.
-These tests can help to identify patients with a low risk for recurrence and who may safely be treated with hormone therapy, while avoiding chemotherapy.
+- Recurrence scores: Special tests measure the risk for recurrence of ER-positive and PR-positive breast cancer.
+These tests can help to identify which patients may safely avoid chemotherapy and be treated with hormone therapy alone and for how long.
 OncotypeDX, Mammaprint and Prosigna are examples of these tests.

 - Prior treatment: If your breast cancer grows or recurs after hormone therapy, it is considered to be resistant to that therapy.
 Your doctor may switch you to a different hormone therapy agent or another type of treatment.